graphql/graphql-spec/spec/Section 4 -- Introspection.md

 - `kind` must return `__TypeKind.UNION`.
 - `name` must return a String.
 - `description` may return a String or {null}.
+- `memberTypes` returns the list of member types declared by the union.
-- `possibleTypes` returns the list of types that can be represented within this union.
-They must be object types.
+- `possibleTypes` returns the list of Object types that can be represented within this union.
 - All other fields must return {null}.

 **Interface**